-My wife battled a rare disease and won — Celebrating Heart Health Month
+How my wife battled a rare heart disease and won

 My wife Erin is the strongest person I've ever met.
 For the better part of the last 10 years, Erin has been fighting an extremely difficult battle that the majority of people never saw or understood the extent of the pain she endured.
 My wife suffered from a disorder called Hypertrophic Cardiomyopathy.
 It's a heart condition, primarily hereditary, that most people have their entire lives.
 It's rare that HCM is symptomatic.

 I've known Erin almost 20 years and in that time, she and I have made a lifetime of great memories.
 She has always been up for an adventure or a fun night out.
 That's why when she became ill, it was so hard to process that this condition was slowly sapping her of who she is, seemingly out of nowhere.
 As we looked back on it though, it wasn't as out-of-the-blue as much as we may have thought.

 Looking at Erin's health issues, we could trace these symptoms for HCM all the way back to 2007.
 I remember on more than one occasion getting a phone call from her saying that she took herself to the emergency room because she was having trouble breathing.
 When the breathing issues happened, it seemingly came out of nowhere and it was always diagnosed as pneumonia.

 There were two instances where I was with Erin where these "issues" flared up and as she would try to take deep, slow breaths, I could actually hear a gurgling sound coming from her lungs.
 There would be heavy coughing, shortness of breath, then sometimes within a few hours, she would be able to breathe again but the damage from those episodes would last for days afterwards.